erf/tile-to-geo/README.md

 # tile-to-geo
-Geo utils for spherical mercator
+Transform lat,zoom and lng,zoom to tile coordinates and back for spherical mercator projection.

 # Tests
 ```npm install ```.